array(42) {

 ["project_narrative_summary"]=>

-string(688) "Accurate disease assessment is crucial for managing ulcerative colitis and determining treatment response in clinical trials.
-Endoscopic and histological scores are complex and burdened by interobserver variability.
-This study aims to validate our new AI model that integrates endoscopic and histological data to objectively and accurately assess activity and predict treatment response in UC.
-Furthermore, it aims to validate our AI model to detect and localise neutrophils, determining a cutoff to define histological remission and predict treatment response.
-The model could potentially replace central readout through standardized UC assessment and improve clinical trial development."
+string(837) "Accurate disease assessment is crucial for managing UC and determining treatment response in clinical trials.
+Endoscopic and histological scores are complex and burdened by variability.
+This study aims to validate our new AI model that integrates endoscopic and histological data to objectively assess activity and predict treatment response in UC.
+Furthermore, it aims to validate our model to detect and localise neutrophils, determining a cutoff to define histological remission and predict treatment response.
+Moreover, we propose to enhance the prediction of response to therapy by integrating AI outputs with clinical, laboratory, and Omics data (genomics, RNA transcriptomics, proteomics).
+This multidimensional approach aims to identify biological signatures associated to treatment outcomes, supporting precision medicine in UC."

 ["project_learn_source"]=>